Surge in Loot from Alcohol Stores, Vandalism of Schools Amid Lockdown in South Africa | LatestLY

-Johannesburg, Apr 14 (PTI) South Africa has witnessed a surge in crimes related to the ban on alcohol sale as well as vandalism of schools during the current national lockdown to combat the novel coronavirus.
+Johannesburg, Apr 14 (PTI) South Africa has witnessed a surge in crimes related to the ban on alcohol sale as well as vandalism of schools during the current national lockdown to combat the novel coronavirus which has so far infected over 2,000 people in the country.

 The lockdown was extended for a further two weeks until the end of April as South Africa tries to keep the number of coronavirus infections in check.